Kai, an end to end mobile application connecting food donors to those in need.

 Hi- Fidelity Prototype

-I performed a competitive app analysis, looking at features offered by other delivery services in order to see what features delivery applications are offering and to see interactions users are used to seeing with these features.
-I also did in person interviews to find empathy with the user and understand current processes being used for food donation.
+I performed a competitive app analysis, looking at features offered by other delivery services in order to see what features delivery applications are offering and interactions users are accustomed to with these features.

 Empathy interviews were conducted amongst four users anticipated to use the Kai application including; two grocery store managers, a store receiving manager, and a volunteer donation delivery driver.
 Users were interviewed in person and by phone answering questions regarding store processes, current systems in place, and their outlook on those processes.